 a) What industry will you support?

 Your first step should be determining the industry you want to work with and the equipment you need to pull those loads.
-The opportunities will vary by region.
+The opportunities vary by region.
 Look for industries that are concentrated near your base of operations.
-For example, truckers in Western and Central Canada have the option to support oil and gas, logging, or other similar industries.
+For example, truckers in western and central Canada have the option to support oil and gas, logging, or other similar industries.

 This step is essential because your industry determines your equipment.
-Ultimately, this determines your competition, ability to find high paying loads, and ability to grow your trucking company.
-Lastly, do not buy your truck or trailer until you have effectively determined your approximate cost-per-mile and rate-per-mile.
+Ultimately, this step also determines your competition, your ability to find high- paying loads, and your ability to grow your trucking company.
+Lastly, do not buy your truck or trailer until you have determined your approximate cost per mile and rate per mile.
 Otherwise, you won’t know if the company will be profitable.

 b) Two equipment financing options